zsimo/js/README.md

 # js

 ### Usage
-Inside each examples/package folder with a package.json file, run:
+Inside each examples/folder with a package.json file, run:

 ```bash
 npm install